Fuel temperature coefficient of reactivity

 Fuel temperature coefficient of reactivity is the change in reactivity of the nuclear fuel per degree change in the fuel temperature.
-The coefficient quantifies the amount of neutrons that the nuclear fuel (such as uranium-238) absorbs from the fission process as the fuel temperature increases.
-It is a measure of the stability of the reactor operations.
-This coefficient is also known as the Doppler coefficient due to the contribution of Doppler broadening, which is the dominant effect in thermal systems.
+It is a measure of the stability of the reactor operations (that is, its value is normally negative).
+This coefficient is also known as the Doppler coefficient due to the contribution of Doppler broadening, which is the dominant contribution to the effect.

 Contributing effects

 Doppler broadening

-Increased thermal motion of atoms within the fuel results in a broadening of resonance capture cross-section peaks, resulting in an increased neutron capture rate in the non-fissile portions of the fuel, resulting in an overall reduction of neutron flux.
+The thermal motion of atoms within the fuel causes a broadening of the resonance peaks of the neutron capture cross-section of the non-fissile portions of the fuel (notably, uranium-238).
+Since the resonances are self-shielding, their broadening results in an overall reduction of neutron flux as the temperature increases.

 Thermal expansion

 Thermal expansion of the fuel at higher temperatures results in a lower density which reduces the likelihood of a neutron interacting with the fuel.